activisthandbook/activisthandbook/articles/organising.md

 ### Creative Commons resources

 The authors of these materials want you to reuse them!
-They are available under a Creative Commons licence or similar.
+They are available under a Creative Commons license or similar.

 **Recommended**